 As a home gardener, you have a few options to protect your plants from cold damage.
 These techniques work better in a radiation freeze (frost advisory) than in an advective freeze (freeze warning).

-• Pay attention to frost dates.
+- Pay attention to frost dates.
 While you can’t do much about, say, a cherry tree that blooms early and then gets hit by frost, you can choose to not plant tender annuals and vegetables before the frost-free date.
-In central Indiana, the frost-free date is around May 10.
+In central Indiana, the frost-free date is around May 18 (that is, there is a 90% chance we will not have temperatures at 36 degrees or below after this date).
 So no matter what the weather looks like, hold off on planting tomatoes and other tender plants until at least then.